hydrateagent/hydrate/README.md

 ---

+## 🔍 Setting Up Semantic Search with LM Studio

+Hydrate supports semantic search using local embeddings via [LM Studio](https://lmstudio.ai/).
+This lets you search your vault by meaning, not just keywords.

+### Setup Steps

+1. **Install LM Studio** from [lmstudio.ai](https://lmstudio.ai/)
+2. **Download an embedding model** - search for `nomic-embed-text` in LM Studio and download it
+3. **Start the local server** in LM Studio (Developer tab → Start Server)
+4. **Configure Hydrate:**
+   - Open Hydrate settings in Obsidian
+   - Enable "Remote Embeddings"
+   - Set the embedding URL to: `http://localhost:1234/v1/embeddings`
+   - Set the model name to match your downloaded model (e.g., `nomic-embed-text`)
+5. **Index your vault** - use the "Reindex Vault" button in settings

+Once indexed, Hydrate will suggest relevant notes during chat and you can search by meaning across your entire vault.

+---

 ## 🧩 Troubleshooting

 -   If Hydrate does not appear after installation, try restarting Obsidian
--   Ensure you have the latest version of BRAT and Obsidian
+-   Ensure you have the latest version of Obsidian
 -   For issues, open an issue on [GitHub](https://github.com/hydrateagent/hydrate/issues)

----

-## 💡 About BRAT

-BRAT (Beta Reviewer's Auto-update Tool) lets you easily install and update plugins that are not yet in the official Obsidian marketplace.
-[Learn more about BRAT](https://tfthacker.com/BRAT).

 ---